PhysiCell-Tools/python-loader/man/HOWTO.md

-# PhysiCell Data Loader How To Man Page
+# PhysiCell Data Loader How To Manual

+Below you will find information about how to install, load, update, uninstall, and troubleshooting pcdl.

-## How to install the latest physicelldataloader?
+## How to install pcdl?

 Full-fledged installation, with all library dependencies installed.
 ```bash